-Remember when I said I didn’t believe in anything being the ‘best’ of anything back in my ‘BEST EVER’ peanut butter cheesecake swirl brownie entry?
+Remember when I said I didn’t believe in anything being the ‘best’ of anything back in my ‘BEST IN THE WORLD’ peanut butter cheesecake chunk brownie entry?
 Well, I may have to backtrack a little since I just made some burger buns that could very well be the ‘best ever’.
 Plus, a really, fat, juicy burger loaded with corned beef, swiss cheese and slaw, to put between these burger buns.

 It all started when I was flipping through People Magazine a few weeks ago (my weekly gossip indulgence).
 Sometimes they have a section where a well-known or celebrity chef offers up some recipes from their restaurant, usually recipes that are brand spanking new.
-In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a phenomenal well-known and celebrity chef chef, Michael Symon, served up these amazing looking burgers loaded with homemade slaw, swiss cheese and pastrami.
+In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a very talented, well-known celebrity chef chef, Michael Symon, served up these incredible looking burgers loaded with homemade slaw, swiss cheese, and pastrami.

-Apparently, these burgers were so popular; they won the People’s Choice Award at this star-studded event.
+Apparently, these burgers were so popular, they won the People’s Choice Award at this star-studded event.
 Naturally, this piqued my interest, especially since I’m not much of a burger enthusiast.
-It has to be a really, really out of this world burger for me to crave a burger in general, like this Black and Blue Burger with Cajun Mayonnaise I had at some restaurant on the UES, the name totally escaping me, when I was 15.
+It has to be a really, really exceptional, knock your cotton toed socks off burger for me to crave a burger in general, like this Black and Blue Burger with Cajun Mayonnaise I had at some restaurant on the UES, the name totally escaping me, when I was 15.
 Gosh, I wish I could remember!!

-The add-ons looked and sounded great, but I think what probably makes these burgers pretty special are the different cuts of beef used; brisket, sirloin and short rib, to be precise.
+The add-ons looked and sounded great, but I think what probably makes these burgers pretty special are the different cuts of beef used; brisket, sirloin and short rib.
 Right then and there I knew I had to try what Michael Symon calls his ‘Fat Doug’ Burger.
-In the culinary world, that’s a akin to a rock star writing a song about you, right?
+In the culinary world, that’s akin to a rock star writing a song about you, right?

 Doug must be pretty stoked.